dsherret/dax/README.md

 1. Minimal globals or global configuration.
    - Only a default instance of `$`, but it's not mandatory to use this.
 1. No custom CLI.
-1. Cross platform shell to help the code work on Windows.
+1. Cross platform shell.
+   - Makes more code work on Windows.
    - Uses [deno_task_shell](https://github.com/denoland/deno_task_shell)'s parser.
    - Allows exporting the shell's environment to the current process.
 1. Good for application code in addition to use as a shell script replacement.